-1. They Last Forever
+2. They Last Forever

 Other boots wear out.
-It's a fact of life that you know deep down: no matter how much you love those new boots, no matter how sturdy and well-made they are, in two or three years' time, you're going to have to replace them.
+It's a fact of life that you know deep down: no matter how much you love those other boots, no matter how sturdy and well-made they are, in two or three years' time, you're going to have to replace them.
 The leather will split, the sole will crack, and the lining on the inside will seep out through the rotting seams and ruin everything.